Behavioral psych 101: social media and distracted driving

 Distracted driving is causing too many deaths on our roads.
 While our phones contribute to the problem, they can also help bring it to a halt.
 By providing relevant mobile insights to drivers we can encourage them to begin to make a series of micro steps towards improving their driving habits.

 In the insurance industry, our success is directly related to determining which behaviors are causing accidents and the severity of those events.
-As an industry we can, and should, contribute to putting the brakes on dangerous behaviors like distracted driving.
+As an industry we can, and should, help put the brakes on dangerous behaviors like distracted driving.